Children’s Film Festival Seattle

 Via Public Transit

 NWFF is located a short walk from the Capitol Hill light rail station, and within 1/2 mile of many buses including the # 10, 11, 43, 49 routes.
-To plan your bus trip, go here.
+Click here to plan your bus trip.

-Walking, biking, and public transportation are the best ways to reach us – parking in the Capitol Hill neighborhood is notoriously difficult.
+- Parking in the Capitol Hill neighborhood is notoriously difficult!
+Walking, biking, and public transportation are the best ways to reach us.

 The entrance, cinemas and restrooms of Northwest Film Forum are fully wheelchair accessible; please email our House Manager Louie Romo at firstname.lastname@example.org with any questions about access.